XPorted/xported-cli/docs/configuration.md

 ## Customizing the Configuration
 You can customize the configuration file to suit your needs.
 Here are some common modifications:
 - **Adding Contributors**: You can add multiple contributors by repeating the `[[contributors]]` section.
-- **Modifying File Patterns**: Adjust the `includes` and `excludes` arrays to specify which files should be included or excluded from operations.
 - **Changing Access Settings**: Modify the `access` section to enable or disable remote access and change the port number.

 ## Example Configuration